 - Arrows: To display an arrow bar across both side edges of the slider, enable this arrow option.

-- Pagination: Enable this option to display “dots/fraction” for your slider.
+- Pagination: Enable this option to display “dots/fractions” for your slider.

-- Pagination Type: Here, you’ll get options to choose from the pagination type: dots or fraction.
+- Pagination Type: Here, you’ll get options to choose from the pagination type: dots or fractions.

 Style Tab of the Image Slider Widget

 The style tab contains all the styling parts of the Image Slider widget.
 This tab includes four sections:

 - Pagination: Dots